GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ### Prerequisite: Kubernetes cluster

-This tutorial assumes you have a running Kubernetes cluster.
+This tutorial assumes that you have a running Kubernetes cluster.
 This can be a cluster created through [Minikube](https://kubernetes.io/docs/tutorials/hello-minikube/), [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/), or other means.
 For the tutorial, you can also use Kubernetes Engine clusters; however, the context of this solution is based on non-cloud clusters in Edge environments.

 You will also need a recent `kubectl` command-line interface (version 1.14 or greater) with [kustomize integration](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/).
-If you have an older version of `kubectl`, install a newer one from the [Kubernetes website](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+If you have an older version of `kubectl`, install version 1.14 or greater from the [Kubernetes website](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Ensure that `kubectl` is configured to communicate with your cluster.